raspberrypi/documentation/configuration/boot_folder.md

 ### config.txt

 Contains many configuration parameters for setting up the Pi.
-See [config.txt](./config-txt/README.md)
+See [config.txt](./config-txt/README.md).

 ### issue.txt

-The version of the kernel.
+Some text based housekeeping information containing the date and git commit ID of the distribution.

 ### Device tree files